Agilon Health Inc (AGL) Stock: A Closer Look at the Market Potential - News Heater

 AGL’s Market Performance

-Agilon Health Inc (AGL) has experienced a -4.66% fall in stock performance for the past week, with a -0.61% drop in the past month, and a -6.88% drop in the past quarter.
-The volatility ratio for the week is 3.40%, and the volatility levels for the past 30 days are at 4.26% for AGL.
-The simple moving average for the last 20 days is -2.96% for AGL stock, with a simple moving average of -13.72% for the last 200 days.
+Agilon Health Inc (AGL) has seen a -18.83% fall in stock performance for the week, with a -19.27% decline in the past month and a -27.21% plunge in the past quarter.
+The volatility ratio for the week is 9.49%, and the volatility levels for the past 30 days are at 5.30% for AGL.
+The simple moving average for the last 20 days is -20.53% for AGL stock, with a simple moving average of -29.60% for the last 200 days.

 Analysts’ Opinion of AGL